pgjones/hypercorn/docs/usage.rst

                         stdout
   --access-logformat ACCESS_LOGFORMAT
-                        The log format for the access log, see help docs -b BINDS, --bind BINDS
+                        The log format for the access log, see help docs --backlog BACKLOG     The maximum number of pending connections -b BINDS, --bind BINDS
                         The host/address to bind to.
 Should be either host:port, host, unix:path or fd://num, e.g.